-Address how strange these times are for all of us, and check in with your candidate to make sure they are holding up okay.
+Check in with your candidate.
 This is often a standard routine for the beginning of any virtual meeting; however if you take the extra step and bring this up again at the end of the call, it can go a long way to show that you genuinely care.

 View our Webinars Calendar to sign up for the many recruitment related webinars we host each month.
 You can also view past webinar recordings from the same page.